-Wednesday 24th April saw the annual Keith Fletcher Awards being held for Access to HE learners.
+Wednesday 24th April saw the annual Keith Fletcher Awards held for Access to HE learners.
 Winners, runners-up and their guests were invited to the Houses of Parliament for a private tour, lunch and prize giving.

 The day started with an awe-inspiring tour around parliament, taking in Westminster Hall, the House of Lords, the Queen’s Robing Room, Members’ Lobby and following in the footsteps of the Queen at the State Opening.
 The tour was followed by lunch in the Jubilee Room hosted by Nic Dakin MP.

 The main event was the prize giving.
-Michael, now at University of Essex, studied Access to HE Science and Maths at Colchester Institute and was nominated by his tutor Richard Farrar.
-We were delighted to see Michael presented with his prize and his achievements recognised at this prestigious event.
+Michael, now at the University of Essex, studied Access to HE Science and Maths at Colchester Institute and was nominated by his tutor Richard Farrar.
+We were delighted to see Michael presented with his prize and achievements recognised at this prestigious event.

 Michael’s tutor from Colchester Institute, Richard Farrar, also attended the awards ceremony and had this to say:

-“Having the event at the Houses of Parliament added to the gravitas of the occasion, which was really significant given that Michael was one of just four people receiving an award out of over forty thousand Access students in the country.
-It was great to be a part of something so special, and hearing Michael’s story and that of the other award winners really demonstrated how Access to HE can really change lives and make a huge difference to the life opportunities of adults returning to education.
-It was great to catch up with Michael again and hear how the Access course has helped him make a fantastic start to his degree course in Computer Science, proving that Access is such an excellent stepping stone to university.
-Well done Michael!”
+“Having the event at the Houses of Parliament added to the gravitas of the occasion, which was significant given that Michael was one of just four people receiving an award out of over forty thousand Access students in the country.
+It was great to be a part of something so special, and hearing Michael’s story and that of the other award winners demonstrated how Access to HE can change lives and make a huge difference to the life opportunities of adults returning to education.
+It was great to catch up with Michael again and hear how the Access course has helped him make a fantastic start to his degree course in Computer Science, proving that Access is an excellent stepping stone to university.
+Well done, Michael!”